Ted Chapman: Family

-His daughter, Vickie Chapman, has served as a state Liberal parliamentarian since the 2002 election, as deputy Liberal leader from 2006 to 2009, and again since 2013, and as deputy premier of South Australia.
+His daughter, Vickie Chapman, served as a state Liberal parliamentarian from the 2002 election until her resignation shortly after the 2022 election.
+She served as deputy Liberal leader from 2006 to 2009, and again from 2013 to 2021, at which time she was also the deputy premier of South Australia.
 She lost both positions in November 2021 when she resigned the Deputy Leadership, and thus deputy premier.